polkadot-developers/polkadot-docs/develop/smart-contracts/overview.md

     B --> F[Execution Logs]
 ```

 Parachains inherently offer features such as logic upgradeability, flexible transaction fee mechanisms, and chain abstraction logic.
-Moreso, by using Polkadot, parachains can benefit from robust consensus guarantees with little engineering overhead.
+More so, by using Polkadot, parachains can benefit from robust consensus guarantees with little engineering overhead.

 !!!info "Additional information"
     To read more about the differences between smart contracts and parachain runtimes, please Refer to the [Runtime vs. Smart Contracts](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/runtime_vs_smart_contract/index.html){target=\_blank} section of the Polkadot SDK Rust docs.
 For a more in-depth discussion on choosing between runtime development and smart contract development, you can check the post ["When should one build a Polkadot SDK runtime versus a Substrate (Polkadot SDK) smart contract?"](https://stackoverflow.com/a/56041305){target=\_blank} from Stack Overflow.